AbstractEyes/geofractal/README.md

 If something is outside the router directory and not licensed separately, it probably is MIT.
 If you are concerned about the MIT licensing for the experimental models, please contact AbstractPhil.

+Everything within the router substructure is covered by the Apache 2.0 license specified at the bottom of this README.

 ## Proven Results

 | Experiment | Individual Accuracy | Collective Accuracy |